onflow/hybrid-custody-scaffold/README.md

     1. Added initial funds to the new account
 1. Custodied the corresponding private key

 The `child` account in this instance would be an app-managed account.
-Next, we'll simulate the process of your app user creating their own wallet-managed account that will be used to manage their hybrid custody account.
+Next, we'll simulate the process of your app's user creating their own wallet-managed account that will be linked to the account we just created to achieve Hybrid Custody.
+But first we need to prepare the `dev` account.

 ## Configure CapabilityFilter & CapabilityFactory Resources

 As noted in the full docs, the `HybridCustody` contract supports restricted access delegation.
-This means developers are empowered to define limitations on the level of access a parent account can have on an app-managed Hybrid Custody account.
+This means developers are empowered to define limitations on the level of access a parent account can have on an app-managed Hybrid Custody accounts.

 Constructs in `CapabilityFilter` and `CapabilityFactory` contracts are utilized to define and enforce the Capability Types accessible from linked child accounts.
 The simplest understanding of their respective roles is that a `Filter`